youyanggu/covid19_projections/twitter-threads.md

 ## Twitter Threads

-*Last Updated: March 24, 2021*
+*Last Updated: May 25, 2021*

 This page contains a comprehensive list of Twitter threads by Youyang Gu ([@youyanggu](https://twitter.com/youyanggu)) that are related to COVID-19.
 Due to the fast-paced environment of COVID-19 developments and the site's limited team (of one), Twitter is Youyang's preferred method of posting announcements, sharing results and fasciliating discussion.
-Below is a comprehensive list of our Tweets since late April.
+Below is a comprehensive list of our Tweets since the beginning of the pandemic.

 Dates **in bold** indicates threads that Youyang personally recommends reading.